imkaywu/3drecon_dataset/result.md

 	<div class="thecap"><strong>Figure 4.</strong> Evaluation 3: inaccurate description may lead to poor result.
 For each description, the first row represent the settins of properties.
 The algorithms determined by mapping are shown below with the algorithm selected by interpreter coloured in red (BL: baseline).
 The last row shows the corresponding reconstruction results.
 We can see that the results of inaccurate descriptions are poorer then those of accurate descriptions.</div>
 </div>

 ## Summary <a name="conclusion"></a>
 This chapter, we proposed a proof of concept interpreter, and provide demonstrative results of the performance of the interpreter.
 We are interested to see if the interpreter is able to handle conditions where accurate or inaccurate descriptions are provided.
-The findings can be further summarized into one graph, as shown in Figure~\ref{fig:real_synth_results}.
+The findings can be further summarized into one graph, as shown in **Figure 5**.

 <div class="container">
 	<div class="imgmul2">